afederation/RescueForcast/reports/post.md

 ## Model Evaluation

 I'm going to monitor the model's performance all year, but as of writing this article, the model is predicting correctly 2/3 of the time.
-It's made a difference for me so far, letting me have gear ready ahead of time on the days it predicts a positive results.
+It's a hard problem, with a lot of randomness and a small amount of data.
+That being said, it has made a difference for my life so far, letting me have gear ready ahead of time on the days it predicts a high call probability.

-That being said, there's definitely still room for improvement.
+Still, there's definitely room for improvement.
 I'm going to continue trying new models as I learn them and adding in additional data as I find it.
 I'm also excited to hear suggestions from anyone with other ideas for features or ways I can improve my approach.
 And thanks for Jeremy, Rachel and the fast.ai team for a great experience!